 Mentoring

 There are many different ways you can volunteer your time.
-At Depaul we have volunteering opportunities that suit many different skills and interests.
+At Depaul UK we have volunteering opportunities that suit many different skills and interests.
 For our mentoring project, the mentors act as positive role models who support their mentee to work towards setting goals.
 Mentors are paired carefully with their mentees, and each pairing works differently.
 We ensure tailored support is provided to the mentee.

-Julie has been a volunteer mentor with Depaul for just over 2 years, she shares her reasons for volunteering, “I think it’s just all about giving back.
+Julie has been a volunteer mentor with Depaul UK for just over two years, she shares her reasons for volunteering, “I think it’s just all about giving back.
 I’ve had quite a shiny life and that’s by pure luck.
 By other luck, people don’t have such a good start.
 These are really young people, that just with a bit of a chance and people that believe in them, might make all the difference.”

 She added, “I absolutely love volunteering.
 Having gone from a job, that I loved but with a very heavy workload, to now be able to do things at a slower pace, where I can listen more and give more.”